ryan-mcclue/unsw/comp9032/wk4/week4.md

 Switch matrix will have say rows as Vcc and columns to switches.
 Will have diodes to prevent ghosting?

+column output, 0 to select, 0 if down row input, 1 to select, 1 if down

 Vdd (drain, power supply to chip)
 Vcc (collector, subsection of chip, i.e. supply voltage of circuit) Vss (sink, ground)